-The provision of bypasses could reduce the number and severity of road traffic accidents on the sections of the existing A96 Trunk Road which route through towns.
-This could benefit socio-economically disadvantaged groups, as evidence shows that people from deprived areas are more likely to be killed or injured as road userslxxvi.
+Evidence shows that people from deprived neighbourhoods are more likely to be injured or killed as road users lxxx.
+Therefore, improved safety of the trunk road network could benefit those from deprived areas.
 However, it is acknowledged that wider factors affect road casualty rates and that more detailed assessment work is required to understand the safety benefits associated with individual schemes and how this might impact on people from deprived areas.

-The extent to which this package would reduce inequalities of outcome would depend on the alignment of bypasses, the level to which interventions included within this package are adopted, the location of the interventions, proximity to local services and the ability for those from deprived and disadvantaged communities to access the active travel network.
-It is noted that this would depend on local circumstances within each key community.
-This in turn would have an impact on the level of reduction of through traffic within disadvantaged and deprived communities.
+The extent to which this package would reduce inequalities of outcome would depend on the extent that the interventions included within this package are adopted, the location of the interventions, proximity to local services and the ability for those from deprived and disadvantaged communities to access the active and sustainable travel network.